eramons/techblog/content/post/dns.md

 _Configure DNS, so applications running on the K8S cluster are reachable from the internet and TLS-protected_

 Setting up a home made kubernetes cluster is quite straightforward.
-However, for deploying applications or services accessible from the internet, a home network with the standard provider's internet box is way too limited.
+However, for deploying applications or services accessible from the internet, the configuration capabilities of the standard provider's internet boxes are usually too limited.

+In particular I had the issue of the internal host resolution.
+My internet box wasn't able to properly route requests to the own external IP address from inside the internal network.
+And not even in the _advanced configuration_ was possible to configure static host mapping.

-In my case, I just wanted to deploy a web application (cozy) on my cluster.
+I wanted to deploy a web application (cozy) on my cluster.
 In order to have this working, I needed the following:

  * A FQDN _example.com_ resolvable from the internet
  * A wildcard SSL certificate covering both _example.com_ and _*.example.com_